shriyala/fas-powershell/docs/Get-FasPrivateKeyPoolInfo.md

 ## Description
 This command gets information about the FAS server's private key pool.

-Key pair creation is resource intensive, so FAS maintains a pool of private keys to use in certificate signing requests (CSRs)
+Key pair creation is resource intensive, so FAS maintains a pool of private keys to use in certificate signing requests (CSRs).

+When the FAS service is stopped gracefully, unused keys in the private key pool are destroyed.

 ## Examples